19 - 24th July, 2020, Glasgow (UK)

 Symbolic modeling is the process of developing/searching for some symbolic descriptions to capture the structure of the data and make an accurate prediction in the numerical data space.
 These descriptions are usually represented in mathematical models, which are composed of variables and operators to represent the underlying relationship between the independent/input variables and dependent/target variable(s).
-In evolutionary computation, symbolic modeling can be achieved by a set of techniques including but not only limited to genetic programming and learning classifier systems.
+In evolutionary computation, symbolic modeling can be achieved by a set of techniques including but not only limited to genetic programming, artificial immune system programming and learning classifier systems.

 The development in symbolic modeling is motivated by the need to efficiently and effectively convert the data into actionable knowledge.
 The key characteristic that distinguishes symbolic modeling techniques from numerical modeling techniques, e.g. neural networks, support vector regression and linear regression, is their capability of producing analysable and interpretable models.
 The interpretability heightens an insightful understanding of the data generating system and the theory in the field of interest.
 Apart from the interpretability, symbolic modeling is also driven by a number of other metrics, such as the accuracy, the generalisation capacity, the robustness on noisy data, the number and type of features/variables involved in the models, and the shape/structure of the models.
 Techniques to handle all these aspects are necessary to be further explored.